nlpTRIZ/jetson_docker_X_forwarding/README.md

 librosa 0.8.1\
 transformers 4.15.0\

-## Prepare and build image with preinstalled libraries
+## Prepare and build image
-### 1) Follow INSTALLATION guidelines to make the gpio pins available and controlable
+### 1) Follow INSTALLATION guidelines of the following repo to make the gpio pins available and controlable

 Be sure to follow all INSTALLATION guidelines of this repo https://github.com/NVIDIA/jetson-gpio.git, otherwise you will have a permission error when using the gpio pins.